Woman in a hat and dark glasses looking out the open window of a car.

 Ease Into Island Time

-Whidbey and Camano Islands provide visitors both a physical and mental makeover from mainland to island, transporting travelers to a slower pace.
+Whidbey and Camano Islands provide visitors with both a physical and mental makeover from the mainland to the island, transporting travelers to a slower pace.
 The islands offer a wide variety of lodging options.
 Dine nightly on fresh food harvested that day from local farms or surrounding waters.
-Enjoy craft beverages at coffee roasters, distilleries, breweries, wineries, cideries and even a meadery.
+Enjoy craft beverages at coffee roasters, distilleries, breweries, wineries, cideries, and even a meadery.
 Don’t miss the great gray whale migration each spring through Saratoga Passage, between the two islands.

 Island Treasures